1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 sampler_icon Electrophones

-Electronic musical instruments—electrophones—produce sound with electronics: an electrical signal is output, processed and amplified through an audio system.
+Electronic musical instruments are a relatively recent development, appearing during the early twentieth century.
+Electronic musical instruments, also known as electrophones, produce sound with electronics: an electrical signal is output, processed and amplified through an audio system.

 Electric Guitar | Las Vegas | ©Peter Kun Frary